Understand more about the Causes of Separation Anxiety in Dogs

 - Make sure to accompany your dog to the yard on his bathroom breaks to keep the area clean.
 Train your dog where they should go and eliminate.

 - Dogs love to explore.
 They’ll often follow you down the street or run towards and up the stairs.
 It’s frustrating when trying to teach them a new command or keep them on a leash.
-Teach the dog the “leave it” to help it understand what you want to do when they see something that’s not food while you’re walking.
+Teach the dog the “leave it” to help it understand what you want to do when it sees something that’s not food while you’re walking.

 - One thing that doesn’t work is scolding your dog for eating feces.
 It has no effect at all except to hurt their feelings.
 You can help them overcome this behaviour by using positive reinforcement instead.